oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-34-usage-of-unknown-ssvc-decision.md

 ### Usage of Unknown SSVC Decision Point Base Namespace

-For each SSVC decision point given under `selections`, it MUST be tested that the base `namespace` is a registered one.
+For each SSVC decision point given under `selections`, it SHALL be tested that the base `namespace` is a registered one.
-Namespaces reserved for special purpose MUST be treated as per their definition.
+Namespaces reserved for special purpose SHALL be treated as per their definition.

 > This test fails on unregistered namespaces as well as registered ones not yet supported by the implementation.